 I think my conscious disgust with frivolous lawsuits dates back to the infamous McDonald's hot coffee lawsuit of several years ago.
 Woman buys a cup of coffee at McDonalds then puts the cup between her legs in her car so she could drive.
-Well…surprise, surprise…the coffee spilled and she suffered burns.
-Needless to say, she certainly didn't take any responsibility for what happened.
+Well…surprise, surprise…the coffee spilled and burned her.
+And, as seems to be the rule today rather than the exception, she certainly didn't take any responsibility for what happened.
 After all, it was McDonald's fault because their hot coffee was actually hot.
 So she sued them.
-And the clincher is that a jury awarded her an obscene amount of money thus rewarding her for her poor decision making and actions.
+And the clincher is that a jury awarded her an obscene amount of money thus rewarding her for being irresponsible and foolish.

 And here's one I read in a news report a few months ago.
 In March 2012 a man died of heart failure while engaged in a threesome with a woman (not his wife) and another man.
 The dead man's family sued his cardiologist claiming the doctor should have warned him not to become involved in strenuous physical activity.
 The man had been to the cardiologist the week before with chest pains.
 The doctor determined he was at high risk of having clogged heart arteries and ordered a nuclear stress test for 8 days later.
 The threesome and the man's death occurred the day before the scheduled stress test.
-The jury awarded the man's family $3 million in damages even though the doctor had instructed his patient to "avoid exertional activity until after the nuclear stress test was completed."
+And in a totally insane action (in my humble opinion), the jury actually awarded the man's family $3 million in damages even though the doctor had instructed his patient to "avoid exertional activity until after the nuclear stress test was completed."
 Apparently he should have explained that avoiding exertional activity included staying away from sexual threesomes.

 And there's the guy who, in 1991, tried to sue Anheuser-Busch for $10,000 because, after drinking large quantities of Bud Light, beautiful women didn't come to life in tropical settings and pursue him like they did in the commercials.

 A woman sued Starbucks for serving her tea that was "unreasonably hot."
-Makes you wonder which came first…McDonalds or Starbucks?
+I wonder which came first…McDonalds or Starbucks?

 An Israeli woman sued a television station for predicting fair weather.
 Because of the forecast, she dressed in light clothes but later that day the weather turned cooler and it rained.
 She ended up sick and had to miss work so she sued for $1000.
 Bottom line, she sued over an act of nature…and won.
-I do have to admit that it's nice to come across one that isn't U.S.
+I do have to admit that it's nice to come across one that didn't happen in the U.S.

 And speaking of suing for an act of nature, isn't that like suing God?